 Tuition fees (domestic students only) for all our courses in 2017 are NZ$6787.
 Some courses may have an additional course costs component of up to NZ$500 (e.g. Costume Construction).

 The CSSF in 2017 ranges from NZ$200-$350 (depending on year of study and domestic/international student status)

 - Health Services (through Massey Health)

 - Student Common Room facilities (computers, printers, kitchen, tea, coffee, milk etc)

-- Recreational, Cultural, Sport and other extra-curricular activities support
+- Recreational, Cultural, Sport and other extra-curricular activities services and support

 *The Equipment Bond of NZ$200 will be refunded at the end of the academic year as long as the student has not incurred any cost to the school through the damage or loss of equipment that has been loaned to them.

 The student representatives will be consulted annually about any proposed increase in tuition fees and in the setting of the CSSF for the following year.
 At their request it can also be discussed in kōiwi with the whole student body.
 Any student’s questions about the CSSF should be directed to the student reps in the first instance.